zaitsev-serhei/taxi-service/README.md

         Manufacturer manufacturer = new Manufacturer();
         // initialize field values using setters or constructor manufacturerDao.save(manufacturer);
-        // same for all other crud methods and for all models }
+        // same for all other crud methods
+    }
 }
 ```